Underspecified Human Decision Experiments Considered Harmful: Defining a Decision Problem

 \subsection{Normative Behavior}

-Given a decision problem defined as above, we calculate the normative (``optimal'') decision by making assumptions about what it means for an agent to have coherent preferences and to optimally decide between actions under uncertainty about the outcome.
-Consequently, we can interpret an experiment participant's performance as an attempt at achieving this standard, and identify sources of error (loss) in performance.
+Given a decision problem defined as above, we calculate the normative (``optimal'') decision by assuming that the agent has coherent preferences under a scoring rule (dictated by a small set of axioms~\cite{von2007theory}) and uses them to decide between actions under uncertainty about the outcome.
+Consequently, we can interpret an experiment participant's performance as an attempt at achieving this standard, and, if sub-optimal, identify sources of error (loss) in performance.

-To do so, we will first assume that the agent's preferences can be summarized by the scoring rule $\score$.
-We assume that she will choose the action that maximizes her expected utility (score): where $\posterior$ describes the agent's belief distribution, the probability distribution over the states that the agent believes the states of the world are drawn from.